Ministry Of Energy And Infrastructure Briefed On Lootah Biofuels' Efforts In Sustainable Energy Development

 (MENAFN- Mid-East)

-Lootah Biofuels supports the objectives of the National Biofuels Policy and the UAE Energy Diversification Strategy.
-The company commits to supporting the roadmap for the transition to sustainable aviation fuel set by the Ministry.
+Lootah Biofuels supports the objectives of the National Biofuels Policy and the UAE Energy Diversification Strategy The company commits to supporting the Ministry's roadmap for the transition to sustainable aviation fuel.

 A high-level delegation from the UAE Ministry of Energy and Infrastructure, led by H.E.
 Eng.
 Saif Ghobash, Assistant Undersecretary for the Oil, Gas and Mineral Resources Sector, was briefed on the sustainable solutions offered by Lootah Biofuels, a pioneer in the circular economy that produces biofuels from used cooking oil (UCO), highlighting its efforts in innovating clean energy solutions were in line with the UAE's efforts in transitioning to renewable energy and the strategic initiative to achieve carbon neutrality by 2050.